DebashishSarkar/nugetscan/README.md

 - JSON
 - CSV

-### Underlying approach
+### Approach
-- Use dotnet list command options to get nuget info
+- Use dotnet list command options to get nuget info for projects using <ProjectReference>
+- Use nuget cli command options to get nuget info for projects using packages.config
 - Consolidate into a unified report

 ### How to run?